Combodo/iTop/css/backoffice/README.md

 |   |– _forms.scss       # Forms
 |   ...                  # Etc…
 |
+|- *application/         # Elements that are not usable as a standalone (like componants and layouts are) and very application (the backoffice) specific
+|   |- display-block
+|   |- tabular-fields
+|   ...
+|
 |– pages/
 |   |– _home.scss        # Home specific styles
 |   |– _contact.scss     # Contact specific styles
 |   ...                  # Etc…
+|
+|- *blocks-integrations  # Specific rules for the integration of a block with another one, those kind of rules should never be in the block partial directly
+|   |- _panel-with-datatable.scss   # Changes the negative margins of the datatable so it overlaps the panel's original padding
+|   ...
 |
 |– themes/
 |   |– _theme.scss       # Default theme